liaoherui/GraphV/README.md

 Use `python GraphV.py -h` to check the usage.

-A demo real data of SARS-Cov-2 is included in GraphV folder, which can be uesd for test.
+A demo real data of SARS-Cov-2 is included in "Data" folder, which can be uesd for test.

 A running demo: (Result will be generated in the folder called `"GraphV"` by default)